phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

 Please see the alternative-input-quickstart-guide.md first.
 This guide assumes you are familiar with that and have enabled Interactive Description in your package.json.

-PhET is going to start adding Interactive Description to the Preferences Menu dialog for simulations that support alternative input.
-By adding Interactive Description to our Preferences Menu dialog, learners who rely on screen reader software are empowered to access essential features.
+PhET is going to start adding Interactive Description to the Preferences dialog for simulations that support alternative input.
+By adding Interactive Description to our Preferences dialog, learners who rely on screen reader software are empowered to access essential features.
 For example, a blind learner will be able to enable the Voicing feature, even if the simulation does not fully support Interactive Description.
 Having a fully accessible Preferences Menu supports learner agency in accessing and using any features in the Preferences Menu that can aid in their learning